tvcutsem/harmony-reflect/README.md

     change in the future to be more spec-compatible.

   * This library does not shim [Symbol objects](http://www.ecma-international.org/ecma-262/6.0/#sec-symbol-objects).
+    On modern v8 or iojs which supports Symbol objects natively, due to a bug in V8, Symbols and Proxies don't play well together.
+[Read more](https://github.com/tvcutsem/harmony-reflect/issues/57).

   * Proxies-for-arrays are serialized as JSON objects rather than as JSON arrays.
 That is, `JSON.stringify(new Proxy([], {}))` returns "{}" rather than "[]".
 [Read more]( https://github.com/tvcutsem/harmony-reflect/issues/13#issuecomment-17249465).